 Igloo has been in business for more than 70 years and is still going strong.
 So they’ve seen it all.
 Igloos became very popular in the 1960s as more families went on picnics.

-Can I leave cooler out in the sun?
+Can I leave the cooler out in the sun?

 A: It usually depends on the kind of cooler.
-Coolers with soft sides are best kept in an area away from direct sunlight.
+Coolers with soft sides are best kept away from direct sunlight.
 Military-grade plastic coolers, on the other hand, are almost always UV light resistant.